-Zero-party data is information a customer shares voluntarily with a brand, such as their name, age, location, and personal interests.
-This data helps senders deliver highly personalized brand experiences to subscribers.
+Zero-party data is information customers share voluntarily with a brand, such as their name, age, location, and personal interests.
+This customer data helps senders deliver highly personalized brand experiences to subscribers.

 But before you can start using zero-party data to personalize subject lines, body copy, and even determine email frequency, you must first ask subscribers to provide it.

 One of the best ways to do this is via a preference center.
 Preference centers allow subscribers to tell you about themselves and make choices about the emails they’ll receive.

 La Creuset’s preference center, for example, asks subscribers for information that’s truly relevant to their email program.
 Not only can subscribers provide basic information like their name, birth date, and location, but they’re prompted to communicate their favorite color, preferred email frequency, and level of cooking expertise.

 This information gives La Creuset everything they need to create highly personalized emails that subscribers find valuable.

 Segmenting your list entails dividing your subscribers into specific groups using a set of defined attributes, like account activity, purchase history, location, gender, or role within an organization.
 How you segment your audience depends largely on the industry you’re in and the product or service you offer.